Clinical and Physician Assistant Contracts of Supervision

 v. development of management plans;

-f. a schedule for reporting to CPSM.
+f. a plan for performance evaluation and a schedule for reporting to CPSM.

 Respecting the practice setting, this component of the Practice Description should contain a detailed description that includes, but is not limited to, the following information:

 - whether the setting is institutional or non-institutional;

 - whether the setting is a departmental or program setting;